How Much Is the Average Tax Refund in 2026? The Real Numbers and What's Driving Them Higher

 It's Less Than Promised

-Back in January, the White House predicted that refunds would rise on average by more than $1,000 in 2026 thanks to the new tax law.
-The actual increase has been about $350 — significant, but well short of the trillion-dollar promise.
-Higher gas prices and tariffs have eaten into the impact for many households.
+Back in January, the White House predicted refunds would rise by more than $1,000 on average thanks to the new tax law.

 A Refund Isn't Free Money

-Many People Are Counting On This Money
+Most People Are Counting On This Money for Bills

 How to Maximize Your Refund (If You Haven't Filed Yet)